Nagasaki45/eurorack/lets play together/README.md

 ## Build notes

 - The LED orientation is not marked on the PCB.
 The longer (positive) leg should be closer to the edge of the board.
+- I use an unbranded arduino pro mini 5V 16MHz ATMega328.
+A pro micro should also work.
+It's slightly more expensive, but is simpler to work with due to onboard USB connection.
+- The arduino sketch depends on the [midilab's uClock](https://github.com/midilab/uClock) library.
+Make sure to install it first.

 ![electronics view](back.jpg)